Diary entries

 February 23 1938

-Notes: A note in Satina's files indicates that brief details of this concert were found in the journal 'l'Eclaireur'.
+Notes: A note in Satina's files indicated that brief details of this concert were found in the journal 'l'Eclaireur'.
 Works by Handel, Chopin, and Rachmaninoff were performed.
-While no orchestra is listed, the notice continues that 'he will play the Beethoven's Concerto in C major as the opening act' ['... il jouera en première partie le concerte en ut majeur de Beethoven'].
+While no orchestra is listed, the notice continues that 'he will play Beethoven's Concerto in C major as the opening act' ['... il jouera en première partie le concerte en ut majeur de Beethoven'].
 This seems odd, although the concerto was played a few weeks later at a concert in Manchester, UK, on March 10.
 Beethoven's piano sonata in D minor, op.
 31, no. 2, appeared in programs at the time, so it seems possible that details may have been muddled.
+The attached press clipping notes two 'recitals' in Cannes, which makes an error appear more likely to have been the case.

 February 28 1938